Minor Where You'll Learn It All

 Students who complete a concentration in music technology will gain a basic competency in music theory and history, and experience working with MIDI instruments, notation and sequencing software, and recording and sound reinforcement technology.

 The Jazz Studies Program is one of the oldest in the Midwest, having been in existence since the Fall of 1967.
 Continuing the strong traditions and standards of excellence developed by Donald Keranen, the jazz groups of Michigan Tech regularly are chosen as outstanding groups at renowned Midwest Jazz festivals.
-To support the Jazz Studies Program, students make full use of the Donald P. Keranen Music Instruction Center housed in the 2nd floor of the Rozsa Center.
+To support the Jazz Studies Program, students make full use of the Donald P. Keranen Music Instruction Center housed in the 2nd floor of the Rozsa Center for the Performing Arts.
 Students who complete a concentration in jazz idiom will develop competency in music theory, an awareness of the historical, social, and musical relevance of jazz, and will attain performance fluency in both jazz improvisation and jazz arranging.